fishcute/ToughAsClient/.github/ISSUE_TEMPLATE/suggestion.md

 # Suggestion
 Please make sure that your suggestion is not already on the [upcoming features](https://github.com/fishcute/ToughAsClient/wiki/Upcoming-Features) list!

-Please format your suggestion similar to the following:

 ### Your suggestion
 [Put your suggestion here, describe it as well as you can]
 ### Why this is a good idea